-- Still lacking adequate fisheries laws and regulations. - BMR's capacity (funding, personnel, mandate) to monitor and manage nearshore fisheries is still low. - Nearshore fisheries (fish and invertebrates) still exported via passenger flights. - Understanding of harvest totals and destinations is still low. - Information on nearshore fisheries is still widely scattered, across a range of national, international, government, and non-goverment institutions. - Poaching remains an issue in MPAs and for restricted species.
+- Still lacking adequate fisheries laws and regulations. - BMR's capacity (funding, personnel, mandate) to monitor and manage nearshore fisheries is still low. - Nearshore fisheries (fish and invertebrates) still exported via passenger flights. - Understanding of harvest totals and destinations is still low. - Information on nearshore fisheries is still widely scattered, across a range of national, international, government, and non-government institutions. - Poaching remains an issue in MPAs and for restricted species.

 Of the 39 indicators assessed (for available fish and invertebrate species and sites), 69% were in Poor Condition.
 Of the 62 unique indicators with adequate information to see a trend, 49% showed negative (unhealthy/undesirable) trends.
 There are many unknowns in Nearshore Fisheries: 13 of 61 indicators (21%) had "No clear trend" (or were otherwise marked Gray), whereas only 2 of 18 (11%) were assessed as such for coral reefs.
+There has not been a comprehensive response to nearshore fisheries as there has been for coral reefs, as seen by the numerous gaps that outnumber responses.